viamrobotics/docs/docs/components/generic/_index.md

 Instead, you can use the generic component API to add support for your unique type of hardware, like LED displays, to your machine.

 Use generic for a {{< glossary_tooltip term_id="modular-resource" text="modular resource" >}} model that represents a unique type of hardware.
-If your use case calls for adding new high-level software functionality, rather than supporting new hardware components, consider using the [generic service](/registry/advanced/generic/) instead.
+If you are adding new high-level software functionality, rather than supporting new hardware components, use the [generic service](/registry/advanced/generic/) instead.

 There are no built-in generic component models (other than `fake`).